Rate Limiting for Stellar Horizon

 Blockdaemon passes through headers without alteration as defined in the official Stellar documentation on rate limiting.

-• X-RateLimit-Limit – The Stellar documentation refers to this as “The maximum number of requests that the current client can make in one hour.”, but observation indicates this is the limit of calls in a given “window”.
+• X-RateLimit-Limit – The Stellar documentation refers to this as “The maximum number of requests that the current client can make in one hour.”
+However, observation indicates this is the limit of calls in a given “window”.
 We can observe this in practice by paying attention to the header return values.

 • X-RateLimit-Remaining – The Stellar documentation refers to this as “The number of remaining requests for the current window.”
 This is accurate for observed use.
 This is the most important number to watch, indicating how many calls you may make until you encounter a rate limit.